Codemon72/HCS_LearnManagementSystem/README.md

-work in progress:
 # Project for Hamburg Coding School: Learning Management System (Node.js)

-In this Repo I was working on an App to fill and manage a database for courses, students and teachers for [Hamburg Coding School](https://hamburgcodingschool.com/).
+Project for an App to fill and manage a database for courses, students and teachers for [Hamburg Coding School](https://hamburgcodingschool.com/).
 I started using a basic [tutorial from Brad Traversy](https://www.youtube.com/watch?v=bOHysWYMZM0&list=PLillGF-RfqbZyLc9sMQ72_u3FW9fVxo1p), customized it and expanded it's functionalities.
 For scalibility (and fun 😉) I abandoned this project and started it with React.